Department of Physical Therapy – Full-time Faculty Position

 - Physical therapy license, or license eligible, in Arkansas;

-- Minimum of 3 years’ experience as a licensed physical therapist;
+- Minimum of 4 years’ experience as a licensed physical therapist and 3 years of clinical teaching and/or clinical coordination experience;

-- Strong communication, organizational & interpersonal skills; ability to identify & solve problems;
+- Strong communication, organizational and interpersonal skills; ability to identify and solve problems; skills in counseling students;

-- Interest and/or experience with designing and conducting independent or collaborative research in area of clinical expertise.
+- Interest and/or experience with designing research in area of clinical expertise.

 - Advanced (non-clinical) Doctorate